ChatTraffic: Text-to-Traffic Generation via Diffusion Model: Experiments and Analysis

-\textbf{Dataset.} We construct a substantial dataset and carry out experiments on it since there is no publicly available dataset suitable for the TTG task.
+We construct a substantial dataset and carry out experiments on it since there is no publicly available dataset suitable for the TTG task.
 The dataset covers 1,260 roads within the fifth ring road area of Beijing, providing 22,320 text-traffic pairs.
 Each pair contains the traffic data $x$, where $x \in \mathbb{R}^{1260 \times 3}$, and a corresponding piece of text describing the state of the traffic system.
+We set 80\% of the entire dataset as the training set and the remaining 20\% as the testing set.
 The data collection interval is 4 minutes.
-The three dimensions of traffic data are the speed and the travel time of vehicles on each road, and the congestion level of each road.
-The text includes the time as well as the type and location of occurring abnormal events.
+The three dimensions of traffic data are the speed, the passing time of vehicles on each road, and the congestion level of each road.
+The text includes the time as well as the type and location of occurring abnormal events, which is structured as follows: \begin{itemize} \item[$\bullet$] March 21, 2022, 18:00.
+Road closure on south second ring road.
+A general traffic accident on s50 east fifth ring road.
+Road closure on tuanhe road.
+Construction and road closure on jingliang road.
+A general traffic accident on west fourth ring middle road.
+Road traffic control and a general traffic accident on s12 airport expressway. ...... \end{itemize}